Kyphoplasty Q & A

 What is Kyphoplasty?

-When a vertebra breaks or fractures, bone fragments develop.
-Pain occurs when these fragments slide or rub against each other or protrude into the spinal cord.
+When a vertebra breaks or fractures, bone fragments develop, causing pain to occur when these fragments slide or rub against each other or protrude into the spinal cord.
 Kyphoplasty is a procedure used to treat painful compression fractures in the spinal column, which are most commonly a result of osteoporosis.

 How does the procedure work?